June 15, 2021

 I love movies and I love Diana Ross.
 As I reflect on the lyrics from the theme song from the movie Mahogany staring Diana Ross, I am compelled to go deeper into the lyrics.
 In the opening she asks directly, “Do you know where you’re going to?
 Do you like the things that life is showin’ you?
 Where are you going to?
 Do you know?”
 I immediately made a connection to the importance of score study and building a personal relationship with the music.
 The act of studying ANYTHING properly takes care, awareness, and attention to detail.
 Score study is not a speed race!
 I have been an audience member of various workshops/talks where the “hook” of the presentation centered around “tips and tricks” for the busy conductor.
 WHAT?!?!?
 ARE YOU KIDDING?
 As I heard comedian, author, and speaker Jenifer Lewis once loudly proclaim, “The elevator to success is broken, you must take the stairs!”

 Think of your musical study in a more personal way and see if you are able to make more meaningful connections.
 Like a great friendship, it is built over TIME and through UNDERSTANDING.
 Score study is more than being excited about where you placed all of the Roman numerals in your analysis…more than listening to your favorite recording 700 times on loop… more than conducting your heart out in your bathroom (or whatever room that large mirror currently lives), only for the ensemble to discover that there is no real meaning!
-When one looks closely at the elements of music and the impact these elements have on the whole, a door is open that will allow you access to a deeper understanding.
+When one looks closely at the elements of music and the impact these elements have on the whole, a door is opened that will allow you access to a deeper understanding.
 Yes…this is time consuming, tedious, and challenging work…BUT, it will help you to answer Ms. Ross’ questions posed in the lyrics.

 If you don’t know the destination, you can’t take the trip! #shapingphrases